EdwardPham1615/python-clean-architecture-project/README.md

 - PostgreSQL 15+ (Use your own local PostgreSQL or you can use my docker-compose.dev.yaml)

+- Keycloak 26.x (Optional) (Use your own local Keycloak with webhook extension [https://github.com/p2-inc/keycloak-events](...) or you can use my docker-compose.dev.yaml)

 - Docker & Docker Compose (Optional)

 - make (Optional)